Confession time : I am a bit squeamish about putting acid on my face.

 Salix alba (Willow) Bark Water, Butylene Glycol, Glycerine, Betaine Salysilate, 1,2-Hexanediol, Panthenol, Allantoin, Arginine, PEG-60 Hydrogenated Castor Oil, Sodium Hyaluronate, Citrus aurantium dulcis (Orange) Peel Oil, Melaleuca alternifolia (Tea tree) leaf oil, Ethyl Hexanediol, Sodium Hydroxide

-As is typical with COSRX products, the ingredients are actually looking good.
+As is typical with COSRX products, the ingredients are looking good.
 Instead of

 According to CosRX website, this product has 1% BHA and the pH of 4.0±0.5.
 That is not high enough for serious BHA exfoliation.
 Also, higher pH is supposedly less irritating.
 Soooo everything should be all good, right?